unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   displayType='SingleList'

-  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='true' // 'true' or 'false'
   // The next two are only relevant if the above is 'false' checkLinkedTAArticleFlag='true' // 'true' or 'false' checkLinkedTWArticleFlag='true' // 'true' or 'false'